 Certificates of education (BSc and MSc degree) and distribution of grades.

 The name, telephone number and e-mail address of two referrals (their relationship to the applicant).

 Applicants are also invited to send PDF of MS thesis (in any language) and any other relevant publications if available (max 5 documents).

-The applicant is expected to start no later than September 2017.
+The applicant is expected to start in fall 2017.

 Appointments to positions at the University of Iceland are made in consideration of the Equal Rights Policy of the University of Iceland.

 The School of Health Sciences at the University of Iceland is a national leader in the field of health care and has played a key role in the build-up of the Icelandic health care system.
 The school is comprised of six faculties: Faculty of Nursing; Faculty of Pharmaceutical Sciences; Faculty of Medicine; Faculty of Food Science and Nutrition; Faculty of Psychology and Faculty of Odontology.

 The Faculty of Pharmaceutical Sciences is an educational and research institution of international standing, which has close ties with Icelandic industry and society.
 The faculty is a vibrant and highly valued research and teaching unit; in fact, it is one of the most productive of the University's Faculties.

 The University of Iceland is the largest teaching; research and science institute in Iceland and is ranked among the top 300 universities in the world by Times Higher Education.